 '''

-innobackupex: completed OK!
+xtrabackup: completed OK!

 '''

-This will make a copy of your MySQL data dir to the /path/to/backupdir/\$TIMESTAMP.
-You have told Percona XtraBackup (through the innobackupex script) to connect to the database server using your database user and password, and do a hot backup of all your data in it (all MyISAM, InnoDB tables and indexes in them).
+This will make a copy of your MySQL data dir to the /path/to/backupdir directory.
+You have told Percona XtraBackup to connect to the database server using your database user and password, and do a hot backup of all your data in it (all MyISAM, InnoDB tables and indexes in them).